wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.14 =
-* Fixed: Corrected an incorrect URL
+* Fixed: Corrected an incorrect URL.

 = 3.9.13 =
 * Fixed: More Info button should now always direct to the product's page